About Wharton County

 To look up sex offenders in Wharton County, Texas, you can use the Texas Public Sex Offender Registry.
 This registry is maintained by the Texas Department of Public Safety and provides an online search tool.
 You can search by name, address, or proximity to a specific location within Wharton County.
 This tool is designed to help residents stay informed about registered sex offenders in their area.

 To register to vote in Wharton County, you can submit a voter registration application online at www.votetexas.gov or complete a paper application and mail it to the Wharton County Voter Registrar at 100 South Fulton Street, Wharton, TX 77488.
 Your application must be submitted at least 30 days before an election to be eligible to vote in that election.
-You must be a U.S. citizen, at least 18 years old on election day, and a resident of this county.
+You must be a U.S. Citizen, at least 18 years old on election day, and a resident of this county.
 For mail-in ballot applications, you must meet specific eligibility criteria including being 65 or older, disabled, confined in jail but eligible, or out of the county during the entire early voting period and election day.

 Property records in Wharton County are maintained by the County Clerk's office at 100 South Fulton Street, Wharton, TX 77488, phone (979) 532-2381.
 You can search for deeds, mortgages, liens, and other recorded instruments by visiting the office in person during regular business hours.
-Check the county website at www.co.the local community.tx.us for any available online search options.
+Check the county website at www.co.Wharton.tx.us for any available online search options.
 For property tax information, assessed values, and tax payment records, contact the Wharton County Tax Assessor-Collector's office at (979) 532-2942.

 Birth and death certificates for events occurring in Wharton County can be requested from the Wharton County Clerk at 100 South Fulton Street, Wharton, TX 77488, phone (979) 532-2381.
 You must provide valid photo identification and proof of your relationship to the person named on the certificate, as vital records are confidential under Texas Health and Safety Code Chapter 191.
 Birth certificates cost approximately $22-23 and death certificates cost about $20-21 per certified copy.
 You can also order through the Texas Department of State Health Services online at www.dshs.texas.gov/vs or by visiting their Vital Statistics office in Austin.